Slavonski Brod: Roman period

-Before the Yugoslav breakup
+Modern history

 The Slavs settled in the area of the city in the 6th century.
 The name of the town is mentioned for the first time in Bela IV of Hungary's charter, dated 1224.
 The Vukovac fortress was built in the 15th century, subsequently damaged by the Turks.
 The Ottoman Empire controlled the settlement from 1536 until 1691, when it was ceded to the Empire of Austria, as confirmed by the Treaty of Karlowitz in 1699.
 Until 1918, Brod (named Brood before 1850) remained in the Austrian monarchy (Kingdom of Croatia-Slavonia after the compromise of 1867), in the Slavonian Military Frontier, under the administration of the Brooder Grenz-Infanterie-Regiment N°VII until 1881.
 A huge Vauban type fortress was built east of Vukovac.

 Alongside its defence role the city saw steady development of crafts and commerce.
 The education and culture were strongly dominated by the Franciscans.
 The 20th century was a period of strong economic growth of the city, with the 1920s being called "the Golden Age of Brod".
 The city's current name dates from 1934 when it was changed from Brod na Savi.

 From 1941 to 1945 the city was part of the Independent State of Croatia.
 The town was heavily bombed by the Allies in 1944 and 1945.
 The bombing resulted in damage to 80% of the buildings in Slavonski Brod.
 The bombing resulted in 897 civilian deaths, 244 military deaths, 208 wounded civilians, and 28 military wounded in Slavonski Brod and Bosanski Brod.
+Historical Archive of Slavonski Brod was established in the city in 1959.

 In 1990 democratic reforms legalised the formation of political parties other than the League of Communists of Croatia.
 In Slavonski Brod, the first parties formed were the Croatian Democratic Union and the Croatian Democratic Party.

+During the Croatian War of Independence

+During the Croatian War of Independence, Slavonski Brod came under heavy bombardment from Bosnian Serb forces, positioned across the border in Bosanska Posavina, between April and October 1992, during Operation Corridor 92.
+A total of 11,651 artillery shells and fourteen 9K52 Luna-M rockets were fired against the city, and 130 bombs were dropped from the air, resulting in the deaths of 116 civilians, including 27 children.

+Politics

+Minority councils

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Roma and Serbs of Croatia fulfilled legal requirements to elect 15 members minority councils of the City of Slavonski Brod while Bosniaks of Croatia elected individual representative.